llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 information to an editor about the structure of a language and project.
 For instance, where are the include files, where is the definition of this type?

-If you have used a LSP compatible editor (like Visual Studio Code), you have probably used a language server without knowing.
+If you have used a LSP compatible editor (such as Visual Studio Code), you have probably used a language server without knowing.
 “Go To Definition” is the most common feature they provide.

-It means you can open a project, go to the code you want to change and jump directly to the relevant parts of the repository.
+The Language Server Protocol allows you to open a project, go to the code you want to change and jump from there directly to the other relevant parts of the repository.
 With 500,000+ lines of TableGen in the LLVM Project, that’s a lot of code you get to ignore!

 # Setup